HAS-Tools-Fall2020/homework-genoonan/assignment_7/Code_Review1_Testing/ReadMe.md

 I downloaded data for the "streamflow_wk7.txt" file on Friday 10/9/20.
 If you want to up date to add one additional day, feel free, but I think it will be fine with the data as it stands so save yourself the extra work!

 ### Instructions for submitting my forecast:
-- You will need to install a new package (dataframe_image) that I use to save tables to images. (you won't need it for the forecast, but might need it for the code to run).
-It is a package to embed pandas DataFrames as images when converting to pdf or markdown documents.
-Hope that you can find it useful for your own coding and markdowns.
-You do this via 'pip install dataframe_image' in GitBash.
-Make sure to conda activate your hastools first.
-Any questions on this part - send me an email: genoonan@arizona.edu

   - Run code block at top of file to import modules and define functions.

   - For Task 1: